Tom Yon: Congress

+Later career

 Yon served as a special and commercial agent in the Bureau of Foreign and Domestic Commerce of the United States Department of Commerce in Washington, D.C. from 1933 to 1940.
 He served as assistant investigator in the Division of Investigation of the General Accounting Office from 1941 until his retirement in January 1946.

+Retirement and death

 Yon engaged in development and sale of his Florida real estate holdings after retirement.

 On February 16, 1971 Yon died in Tallahassee, Florida in 1971, and was interred in Oakland Cemetery.